ylixir/ylixir.github.io/_posts/2019-02-01-using-prose-io.md

   - jekyll
   - blogging
   - prose.io
+  - tagist
+description: Easy mode online presence for developpers
 ---
 ## Blogging with prose, jekyll and github

 Apparently [github pages](https://pages.github.com/) use [jekyll](https://jekyllrb.com/) as a backend.
 And [jekyll](https://jekyllrb.com/) supports blogging pretty easily.
 All you really have to do is follow the directions on [github pages](https://pages.github.com/) to get set up.

-Once you have a proper github page set up, then you can find a jekyll template you like from <https://jekyllthemes.org/>.
+Once you have a proper github page set up, then you can find a jekyll template you like from <http://jekyllthemes.org/>.

 Now start blogging!
-One easy way to do this without dealing with the git overhead is to use <prose.io>.
+One easy way to do this without dealing with the git overhead is to use <https://prose.io>.
 I'm using it now and provides a very clean interface for writing.

 ### prior art
 - [ink](https://github.com/thinker3197/Ink) is a theme that is easy to modify